Fruits and Vegetables

 1. GREEN JUICES

-There are countless people who claim that drinking green vegetable juice did amazing things for their health, and making yourself a fresh glass of green juice once a day would be a great way to start getting more greens in your diet.
+So many people have claimed that green juice did miraculous things for their health that giving yourself a daily glass of green juice may be a great way to start getting some greens in your diet.

 To watch countless free videos on how to make green juice at home, simply go to YouTube and type in "Green Juice Recipes"

-Most people actually enjoy eating salads, but the salad dressings that they pour on top of them will usually contain a lot of unhealthy ingredients which causes the salads to no longer be "healthy".
+Most people actually enjoy eating salads, but they will pour unhealthy salad dressing on them that causes the salads to no longer be very "healthy".

 To watch countless free videos on how to make your own healthy salad dressings at home, simply go to YouTube and type in "Raw Vegan Salad Dressing Recipes"